Select and Move

 Pixel-by-pixel magnetization

-Also known as Pixel Snapping or Pixel Perfect, the option at the top of the Viewer rounds position values when moving.
+This option at the top of the Viewer (also known as Pixel Snapping or Pixel Perfect) rounds Position values when moving.

-Pay close attention to the position values in the Inspector in the video below, without and with this option enabled:
+In the video below, pay close attention to the Position values in the Inspector with and without this option enabled:

 Warning

-To avoid pixel filtering, you'll also need to set Scale to 1.0 and Rotation to 0.0.
-This snapping option is very useful to ensure that a TV channel logo is always as sharp as possible on the screen, as example.
+To avoid pixel filtering, you'll also need to set the Scale to 1.0 and the Rotation to 0.0.
+This snapping option is very useful, for example, to ensure that a TV channel logo is always as sharp as possible on screen.

 Angle magnetization